-Some of the payments included on Itemized Deductions Schedule, lines 4a and 4b of your 2020 return may be pre-payments of taxes other than federal income tax.
+Some of the payments included on Itemized Deductions Schedule, lines 4a and 4b of your 2022 return may be pre-payments of taxes other than federal income tax.
 For the purpose of the federal income tax deduction, federal income tax includes:

-- tax calculated on line 16 of your federal Form 1040, excluding any repayment of excess advance payments of the Health Coverage Tax Credit from federal Form 8885; - Alternative Minimum Tax reported on your federal Form 1040, Schedule 2, line 1; - Net Investment Income Tax reported on your federal Form 1040, Schedule 2, line 8 (federal Form 8960); - any recapture tax based on any federal credit or deduction; - Internal Revenue Code 965 net tax liability reported on your federal Form 1040, Schedule 2, line 9; - tax on excess golden parachute payments, Form W-2, code K; and - tax on accumulation distribution of trusts, federal Form 4970.

-If the combined amount of federal tax withheld (line 4a) and the federal estimated tax payments (line 4b) reported in 2020 is more than the sum of all the taxes listed above after deduction of all federal credits on your 2020 federal Form 1040, enter this excess on line 2 of the worksheet.
-This amount includes the refund you received in 2021 and the payment that you were not allowed to deduct in 2020 that did not result in a refund of your federal taxes.
+- tax calculated on line 16 of your federal Form 1040, excluding any repayment of excess advance payments of the Health Coverage Tax Credit from federal Form 8885 - Alternative Minimum Tax reported on your federal Form 1040, Schedule 2, line 1 - Net Investment Income Tax reported on your federal Form 1040, Schedule 2, line 12 (federal Form 8960) - any recapture tax based on any federal credit or deduction - Internal Revenue Code 965 net tax liability reported on your federal Form 1040, Schedule 2, line 20 - tax on excess golden parachute payments, Form W-2, code K - tax on accumulation distribution of trusts, federal Form 4970 of all the taxes listed above after deduction of all federal credits on your 2022 federal Form 1040, enter this excess on line 2 of the worksheet.
+This amount includes the refund you received in 2023 and the payment that you were not allowed to deduct in 2022 that did not result in a refund of your federal taxes.